UCLA-DataSquad/ucla-datasquad.github.io/_posts/2024-11-17-meet-datasquad.md

 - Data Visualization
 - Statistical Consulting

-If you'd like to schedule a consultation, use our [Calendly](https://calendly.com/data-squad) to meet with us.
+If you'd like to schedule a consultation, use our [Calendly](https://calendly.com/data-squad) to meet with us on Zoom!

 Or, visit us at Room 11630L in YRL for our walk-in office hours, no appointment necessary.
 We're located behind the sliding glass doors past YRL Collaboration Pods on the lobby floor.
+You can find our hours [here](https://ucla-datasquad.github.io/#contact).

 ### DataSquad Members: